ngrok/ngrok-docs/docs/guides/device-gateway/sdk.md

 ## Create a bot user

-First, you’ll create a bot user so that in the next section, you can create an agent authtoken independent of any user account.
+You’ll create a bot user so that in the next section, you can create an agent authtoken independent of any user account.
 A bot user does not belong to a particular user account.
 Run the following command to create a new bot user, providing your API key and a description:

 ```